Child Protection and Safeguarding

 If you have a concern, you will be able to speak to your child’s Form Tutor, to a member of the pastoral team or our safeguarding lead, all of whom will be happy to talk though any concerns or worries you may have.

-Designated Safeguarding Lead
+Designated Safeguarding Leads

 Additional Designated Safeguarding Leads

-Mrs Jo Sludds - Headteacher
+Mrs Anna Knight - Assistant Headteacher

 First Aiders